Hair transplant FAQs

 Q. How long will the procedure take?

-A: The procedure can take from a few hours to a whole day, but it does depend on the size of the hair graft needed to treat the area of hair loss All women have different circumstances, and your health profile will help you and your surgeon determine which approach will work best for you.
+A: The procedure can take from a few hours to a whole day, but it does depend on the size of the hair graft needed to treat the area of hair loss.
+As all patients have different circumstances with varied health profiles, your surgeon will discuss which approach will work best for you.

 Q. Will I have to stay overnight?